nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 > * Partial words will be matched. e.g. `Han` will match `Hans`
 > * Tasks matching at least one keyword will be returned (i.e. `OR` search).
     e.g. `Hans` will match `Hans Bo`
+> * Search terms that are used in the current search will pop up as suggestions in subsequent searches.

 Examples: